MaillPierre/personal-page/data/Previous_position.md

 2012 – 2015 : Doctorate in Computer Science from the University of Angers, 26 Novembre 2015, UFR Sciences
 Angers

-"New methods for evaluating, evolving and querying databases of the Web of Data"
+"New methods for the evaluation, evolution and querying of databases of the Web of Data"

 ---